paulerlic/medical-marijuana-group/README.md

 ![Screen Shot 107](https://github.com/paulerlic/medical-marijuana-group/blob/main/Images/Screenshot%20(107).png)

 * We also created 5 new calculated fields/columns and added them to the dataset using Pandas in Python, these calculate columns allowed us to explore some potential patterns in ratios between several variables in the data set.
-* Bi-Variate Correlation Analysis performed using heat maps to find relationships between features and identify dependent variables
+* Bi-Variate Correlation Statistical Analysis performed using heat maps to find relationships between features and identify dependent variables.

 ![Screenshot 123](https://github.com/paulerlic/medical-marijuana-group/blob/main/Images/Screenshot%20(123).png)